-Around 3,000 individuals and organisations in the UK and across five continents have registered to use the transformed toolkit.
-In 2017, Munday and Collins collaborated with UK Sport to undertake a survey of registered toolkit users.
-The 50 responses showed that eventIMPACTS had been used to assess the economic and environmental impacts of sporting and cultural events by a wide range of organisations (including businesses, not-for-profits, consultants, event organisers and governments) across 13 countries worldwide (England, Wales, Scotland, Northern Ireland, the Netherlands, Spain, Denmark, Serbia, Cyprus, Singapore, Australia, South Africa and Columbia) [5.3].
+Around 3,000 individuals and organisations in the UK and across Europe, Australia, South America, Asia and Africa have registered to use the transformed toolkit.
+In 2017, Collins and Munday collaborated with UK Sport to undertake a survey of these registered toolkit users.
+The 50 responses showed that 'eventIMPACTS' had been used to assess the economic and environmental impacts of sporting and cultural events by a wide range of organisations (including businesses, not-for-profits, consultants, event organisers and governments) across

+13 countries worldwide (England, Wales, Scotland, Northern Ireland, the Netherlands, Spain, Denmark, Serbia, Cyprus, Singapore, Australia, South Africa, and Columbia [5.3].

-The toolkit informed planning decisions, policies and actions, and led to the staging of more sustainable events, as reported by users in the survey [5.3].
-The survey identified two main benefits of the toolkit.
-Firstly, it found that 47% of organisations strongly agreed it had enhanced their understanding of event environmental impacts and their evaluation; and 31% of organisations strongly agreed it had advanced their thinking about how to reduce these impacts.
-For example, John Coxeter-Smith (CEO of Sagacity Management Consultancy Services) stated that eventIMPACTS has been an "invaluable" resource for the Panamanian Government and Panama City Government: "We are confident, that it has at least opened Government 'minds' and hopefully enhanced...[their] understanding of the wider environmental impacts of the [2022 Central American and Caribbean] Games and beyond the Games, methodologies for assessing impacts and indicators they might use" [5.4].
+The toolkit had informed planning decisions, policies and actions, and led to the staging of more sustainable events, as reported by users in the survey [5.4].
+For example, the survey found that 47% of organisations strongly agree it enhanced their understanding of event environmental impacts and their evaluation; and 53% of organisations strongly agree it advanced their thinking about how to reduce these impacts.
+For example, John Coxeter-Smith (CEO of Sagacity Management Consultancy Services) described 'eventIMPACTS' as an "invaluable" resource for the Panamanian Government and Panama City Government: We are confident, that it has at least opened Government 'minds' and hopefully enhanced ... [their] understanding of the wider environmental impacts of the [2022 Central American and Caribbean] Games and beyond the Games, methodologies for assessing impacts and indicators they might use" [5.4].
 The Games will involve 6,000 athletes from 37 nations.

-Secondly, the survey found that 22 organisations responding to the survey had directly used resources from the environmental section of eventIMPACTS to inform event planning and operation decisions; and 27% had reduced the negative environmental impact of their events as a result of using the toolkit.
-For example, Clare Hartley (Director of ARC Events Consultancy) stated that the UK's National School Games "found the case studies and guidance on measuring [environmental] impact invaluable, specifically on food and drink and reducing waste"; "reduced single use plastic water bottles by more than 50%, from 55,000 in 2017 to 20,000 in 2018"; and significantly changed its branding policy; "Previously we spent about £120,000 on branding, last year we spent £50,000 as we reuse so much more.
+The survey also found that 22 organisations responding to the survey have directly used resources from the environmental section of 'eventIMPACTS' to inform event planning and operation decisions; and 27% have reduced the negative environmental impact of their events as a result of using the toolkit.
+For example, Clare Hartley (Director of ARC Events Consultancy) stated that the UK's National School Games "found the case studies and guidance on measuring [environmental] impact invaluable, specifically on food and drink and reducing waste" [5.5].
+As a result, the Games "reduced single use plastic water bottles by more than 50%, from 55,000 in 2017 to 20,000 in 2018"; and significantly changed its branding policy; "Previously we spent about £120,000 on branding, last year we spent £50,000 as we reuse so much more.
 We have been able to reduce costs, but also reduce waste" [5.5].

-The research also changed the event planning decisions and CO2e (carbon dioxide equivalent) emissions of two major annual national events in Wales.
-Between 2017 and 2019, the research team collaborated with Run4Wales, organisers of the Cardiff Half Marathon (20,000 participants and 65,000 spectators) and the National Eisteddfod (45,000 visitors), to apply the measurement tools and guidance from the environmental section of eventIMPACTS.
-Surveys conducted at both events in 2017 provided new information on visitor profiles, their travel behaviour and its associated environmental impact, and factors influencing travel choices.
-In 2018, organisers of both events used this research to inform event planning decisions and encourage more sustainable travel choices [5.6, 5.8].
+The research also changed event planning decisions and reduced CO2e (carbon dioxide equivalent) emissions of major annual events in Wales.
+Between 2017 and 2019, the research team collaborated with Run4Wales, organisers of the Cardiff Half Marathon (20,000 participants and 65,000 spectators), and the National Eisteddfod (45,000 visitors) to apply the measurement tools and guidance from the environmental section of 'eventIMPACTS'.
+Surveys at both events in 2017 provided new information on visitor profiles, their travel behaviour and its associated environmental impact and factors influencing travel choices.
+In 2018, organisers of both events used this research to inform event planning decisions and encourage more sustainable travel choices [5.6].